fongziyjun16/SimpleP2P/docker/README.md

 ## Structure

-- Source code files, `Makefile`, and configuration files are in the folder `volumes/p2p`
+- Files about the test based on Docker.
-- File `jdk-8u341-linux-x64.tar.gz` is needed to be downloaded from [website](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html).
+- Source code files, Makefile, and configuration files are in the folder volumes/p2p

-### Files Structure
+- File jdk-8u341-linux-x64.tar.gz is needed to be downloaded from website.

 ```
 .
 ├── docker-compose.yml